Discounts on Council Tax

 - people staying in certain hostels or night shelters

-- 18 and 19 year olds who are at or have just left school
+- 18 and 19 year olds who are at or have just left school (discount applicable until the 31st October in the year that they left school, or until they turn 20)

 - careworkers working for low pay, usually for charities